zuiyishishuinianhua/newfirst/readme.txt

-this is my first a git ;
+﻿this is my first a git ;
 this is the second commit;
 this is the third commit;
 this is the four commit;